 This article needs updating.
 I am now using a Google Pixel phone – excellent for photography.
 It’s just an evolution of the phones I have used below – just better, faster.

 My philosophy is to spend money on adventures which present amazing photographic opportunities rather than spend time and money indoors playing with a flashy Digital SLR.
 Besides, I am not going to carry a couple of kilos of expensive equipment around that can easily be damaged by the elements.

 The SWCP was my first step into Digital Photography using a Sony Ericsson K750i phone and Flickr.
 Each photo was uploaded daily as an email, whose subject line became the title of the photo and the email message became the description.
 I was very pleased with the results www.flickr.com/photos/swcp630.
 That phone only had a 2MP camera and weighed 99g.

-I now use a Google Nexus 5 Phone, which has a 8MP camera, which can take panoramas, spherical compositions and very acceptable landscape and people photographs.
+I now use a Google Nexus 5 Phone, which has an 8MP camera, which can take panoramas, spherical compositions and very acceptable landscape and people photographs.
 In particular, I have found the HDR mode produces great results as it balances the exposure between the bright sky and landscape.
-It takes great close ups too.
+It takes great close-ups too.
 Quite a few shots on this website have been taken with a Nexus S, Nexus 4 or Nexus 5 phone.
-Only a few have been post processed or subjected to Google’s Auto Awesomeness.
+Only a few have been post-processed or subjected to Google’s Auto Awesomeness.

-More importantly, I am begin to understand that photography is not about technology, post processing or equipment, but about the message you want to convey to the audience.
-I am just at the begining of this artistic journey and a book that has helped me a great deal is The Art of Photography by Bruce Barnham and also an excellent article by Ken Rockwell at http://www.kenrockwell.com/tech/not-about-your-camera.htm.
+More importantly, I am beginning to understand that photography is not about technology, post processing or equipment, but about the message you want to convey to the audience.
+I am just at the beginning of this artistic journey and a book that has helped me a great deal is The Art of Photography by Bruce Barnham and also an excellent article by Ken Rockwell at http://www.kenrockwell.com/tech/not-about-your-camera.htm.

 I’m no Ansel Adams, but I try my best.